sooftware/kospeech/README.md

 Refer [here](https://github.com/sooftware/End-to-end-Speech-Recognition/wiki/Preparation-before-Training) before training. this document contains information regarding the preprocessing of [KsponSpeech](http://www.aihub.or.kr/aidata/105).
 The above document is written in Korean.
 We will also write a document in English as soon as possible, so please wait a little bit.

-If you already have another dataset, please modify the data set path to [definition.py](https://github.com/sooftware/End-to-end-Speech-Recognition/blob/master/e2e/modules/definition.py) as appropriate.

 ### Step 2: Run `train.py`
 * Default setting